Communication app for creating symbol and text AAC.

 Communication is made by using one of your hands to touch various parts of your partner’s hand, to represent letters of the alphabet to form words.
 Some hand movements are similar to British Sign Language (BSL).
 The basic alphabet is quick and easy to learn and has the advantage that it can be used anywhere with your interpreter.

-It may be possible to devise your own basic communication language or strategy using everyday objects when communicating with someone you know .
-For example, you could pick up a fork to indicate that you are hungry or that it is time to eat or perhaps a towel to say that you want to go swimming.
+It may be possible to devise your own basic communication language or strategy using everyday objects when communicating with someone you know.
+For example, you could pick up a fork to indicate that you are hungry, or that it is time to eat, or perhaps a towel to say that you want to go swimming.

 The supply of equipment depends upon the type and extent of your disability, your age and your circumstances.

 Eligibility for sensory communication equipment can also vary, depending on where you live.
 Many councils apply eligibility criteria for home care packages including assistive technology such as communication equipment.
-You will need to contact your local social services and ask for information on their communication equipment services.
+You will need to contact your local social services and ask for information about their communication equipment services.
 They may arrange for you to receive an assessment to see if you meet their criteria to receive the equipment.
 Some social services may only provide communication equipment to those with ‘substantial’ or ‘critical’ needs.

-If you have difficulty with verbal communication you may be eligible for an assessment by a speech and language therapist at a communication aid centre.
+If you have difficulty with verbal communication, you may be eligible for an assessment by a speech and language therapist at a communication aid centre.
 A referral is needed which can be made by your GP or hospital consultant.
-Each communication aid centre has a range of communication aids to try and, if appropriate, may be supplied to you through the NHS.
+Each communication aid centre has a range of communication aids to try, and, if appropriate, may be supplied to you through the NHS.

-If you are in paid employment and need equipment to assist you with communication at work, then you may be entitled to help with the cost and provision of equipment through a scheme called Access-To-Work (ATW).
+through a scheme called Access to Work.
 The scheme is run by the Department for Work and Pensions and is designed to pay for the additional cost of aids and adaptations needed because of your disability.
 In some circumstances, a part-time support worker may be funded to perform these tasks if you are unable to do them for yourself.

 Charitable trusts may sometimes provide funding for equipment.
 Charities will only give awards in accordance with a predetermined criteria, so it is important that you carefully select the trusts you apply to.